opennms-forge/onms-k8s-poc/README.md

 ### External Dependencies

 * PostgreSQL server as the central database for OpenNMS and Grafana.
+  * For Google Cloud, the solution was tested using Google SQL for PostgreSQL with SSL and a Private IP.

 * Kafka cluster for OpenNMS-to-Minion communication.